-Temporary Disability Leave (TDL) is available for regular employees with a full-time equivalent (FTE) of 0.5 or greater.
-It is the intent of this policy to provide leave for employees who have an illness or injury which prevents them from performing their jobs on a temporary basis, or to care for eligible family members within the guidelines of this policy.
+Temporary Disability Leave (TDL) is available for regular staff with a full-time equivalent (FTE) of 0.5 or greater.
+It is the intent of this policy to provide leave for staff who have an illness or injury which prevents them from performing their jobs on a temporary basis, or to care for eligible family members within the guidelines of this policy.

 For purposes of this policy the following definitions shall apply: